-It is a sad fact, but it has to be said, if it wasn’t said already.
-As a director, Rob Reiner’s glory days are behind him now, as And So It Goes proves.
+It is a sad fact, but it has to be said—if it wasn’t said already: as a director, Rob Reiner’s glory days are behind him now.

-A director who, at one point in time, had an astounding track record that included hits like This is Spinal Tap, Stand By Me, The Princess Bride and Misery, Reiner proved himself a multi-faceted filmmaker who not only could push a button, but was always able to expand his talents to a variety of genres and stories.
+A director who, at one point in time, had an astounding track record that included hits like This is Spinal Tap, Stand By Me, The Princess Bride and Misery, just to name a few, Reiner proved himself a multi-facade filmmaker who not only could push a button, but was always able to expand his talents to a variety of genres and stories.

 Not any more, however.
 Although his appearance in last year’s The Wolf of Wall Street proved he can still be a dynamic on-screen presence, his films behind the camera seem to get lazier and lazier with each passing year.
-Even with The Bucket List, despite being an unexpected box office hit, his films can’t escape a certain level of passable mediocrity.
+Even with The Bucket List being an unexpected box office hit, his films—including that one—can’t escape a certain level of passable mediocrity.

 And So It Goes is basically the filmmaking equivalent of Meals-on-Wheels.
 It is catered to audience that likes their movies (meals) simple, familiar and plain.
 They are not at a point in their lives where they want anything that shakes them up; they just like to know what they are getting and get that in nice, small and warm doses.
 Which isn’t necessarily wrong (for them), but there is no denying that it makes for an extremely banal film-going experience.

-It is a shame seeing Douglas in this.
-Despite his health scares over the past couple years, Douglas is just as scene stealing as he was in his earlier years.
-However, this is a lot like his performance in his last movie.
-Last Vegas.
-Although Douglas is more than game to give his performance his all, he is surrounded by a crew and a cast that all seem to just want to take a giant nap.
+But it does make a shame seeing Douglas.
+Who, despite his health scares over the past couple years, is just as scene stealing as he was in his earlier years.
+A lot like his performance in his last movie Last Vegas, however, despite Douglas being more than game to give his performance his all, he is surrounded by a crew and a cast that all seem to just want to take a giant nap.

 He also recently made Behind the Candelabra, so not all his recent movies are failures.
 But one can only hope that not every movie he makes from now on are as bland and forgettable as Last Vegas and And So It Goes.
-We don't know how many years we have left seeing him work his magic.
+For God only knows how many years we have left seeing him working his magic.

 At times, there is an underlying charm to And So It Goes that makes the film standable enough in its smaller, lower key moments.
 Even at his older age, Reiner can still make coast-able charm from time to time.
 But these select sections of the movie are too far-and-few between to make the movie worth the endeavor.
 One can only hope that, if Reiner does decide to make more movies after this, that he gains some more inspiration.

-Much like Clint Eastwood, Reiner seems to directing movies just to make movies these days.
-Each one is just as forgettable as their title, and mudding up his one-time brilliant track record with some of the most plain and lifeless movies you’ll see this side of the nursing home.
+Because, much like Clint Eastwood, Reiner seems to directing movies just to make movies these days.
+Each one just as forgettable as their title, and mudding up his one-time brilliant track record with some of the most plain and lifeless movies you’ll see this side of the nursing home.